-Infosound Charity Support is primarily for British talking newspapers and magazines, local sight loss charities, information services, radio
+Infosound Media (Charity Support) is primarily for British talking newspapers and magazines, local sight loss charities, information services, radio

 stations and any other charity or not-for-profit organisation providing services for vision-impaired people.
-It is separate from the Infosound
+It is separate from our own information

 Infosound is a small, independent, registered charity that produces impartial information on subjects

-relating to living with sight loss for vision-impaired (blind and partially-sighted) people across England,
+relating to living with sight loss for vision-impaired (blind and partially-sighted) people in England,

-Everything we produce is original and in audio; it is free, objective, non-commercial, non-political and
+Scotland and Wales.
+Everything we produce is original and in audio; it is free, objective, non-commercial,

 Using Infosound Audio Material

-Using our audio material is free, but it may only be used by charitable or community-based organisations
+It is completely free to use, but may only be re-distributed by charitable or community-based organisations

-providing information, in audio, to blind and partially-sighted people free of charge; it may not be used for
+providing information, in audio, to blind and partially-sighted people free of charge; specifically, it may not

-commercial or promotional purposes or associated with any form of advertising.
+be used for commercial or promotional purposes nor may it be associated with any form of advertising.

-There are no stipulations for using our audio material, except that none of our articles may be edited,
+There are no stipulations for using our audio material, except that none of our features may be edited,

-changed or augmented in any way and they may only be heard by your listener as downloaded and in
+changed or augmented in any way and they may only be heard by your listeners as they have been

 Current downloadable Infosound Audio Articles